Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Fresh snow also makes animal tracking much easier.

 Snowshoeing is one of the few sports that has no learning curve.
+You're going to go from beginner to competent snowshoer very quickly!

 The first few minutes might be a bit awkward, but after you hit your stride you'll be whizzing along humming a snowshoeing tune!

-I've saved the best reason for last:
+I've saved the best reason to snowshoe for last:

-Snowshoes are not expensive.
 You can take up this sport by either renting a pair of snowshoes for the first few times, or buying a pair at your favorite gear store like REI.

 Being able to walk easily over the snow is wonderful because: